U.S. Route 19 in Florida

-U.S. Highway 19 (US 19) runs about 262 mi along Florida's west coast from an interchange with US 41 in Memphis, south of Tampa, and continues to the Georgia border north of Monticello.
+U.S. Highway 19 (US 19) runs about 262 mi along Florida's west coast from an interchange with US 41 in Memphis, south of Tampa, and continues to the Georgia state line north of Monticello.

 As is the case with all Florida roads with federal designations, the entirety of US 19 has a hidden Florida Department of Transportation (FDOT) designation: